 How we developed the licensing framework

-We consulted on introducing a mechanical services licence as part of the Queensland Building Plan consultations in 2017.
-Public feedback helped develop a licensing model for Queensland that recognises the specialist streams of mechanical services work.
+We consulted on introducing a mechanical services licence as part of the Queensland Building Plan consultation sessions in 2017.
+Public feedback helped develop a licensing model for Queensland that recognises the following specialist streams of mechanical services work:

 In June 2019, we consulted on this model and feedback informed the final licensing framework.

 - Last updated: 28 Jan 2020